18BCE003/Food-Ordering-System/README.md

-# Food-Ordering-System
+# *Online Food Ordering System*

-A Food Ordering System Foody.com created using PHP, MySQL, HTML, CSS, JS and Bootstrap.
+An online food ordering system developed using PHP, MySQL, HTML, CSS, JS, Bootstrap.

+Here is a little preview of our Project.
+You can check out more in **_Screenshots_** folder.